 I admit, I am mystified.
 The manager was accused of wasting the rich man’s possessions.
 I prayed, “Lord I am not wealthy, what is it you’re wanting me to understand from this passage and verse?
 Are there others things one might not manage well; wasting”?
 God answered:

 3. Spiritual giftedness (see 1 Corinthians 12:1-11; Romans 12:6-8 & 1 Peter 4:10-11)

 5. Physical well-being (the Lord gave each of us a body in which the Holy Spirit could dwell; are we taking care of it correctly or wasting it?)

 6. Personal possessions – a.k.a. things which God has provided

 8. Family and extended family – (as parents are we nurturing, caring for, and doing all we can for our children’s spiritual well-being?
 If married how is your relationship with your spouse? and more..)

 9. Community (God placed each of us within a community.
 We are where we are for a reason.
 Do we share Jesus with our neighbors and those within our sphere of influence?)

-10. God’s church (our we “pew-sitters” or are we fulfilling the role God designed for us to fill within our church body?
-Are we doing all we can do, all God expects us to do, to further his kingdom?)
+10. God’s church (are we “chair-sitters” or are we fulfilling the role God designed for us to fill within our church body?
+Are we doing all we can do, all God expects us to do to further his kingdom?)